FAQs - Hot Springs Trail

 1,180.7 miles

-Are the section guidebooks the same as the official guide?
+Are section guidebooks the same as the official guide?

-Yes, the main guidebook is the summation of its 4 section guides.
+Yes, the official guidebook is the summation of the 4 section guides.

 How many hot spring areas does this trail visit?
 100

-Are each of these 100 hot spring areas usable?
+Are each of these hot spring areas accessible at the source?

 Are each of these 100 hot spring areas on-trail?

-*Mileages for these off-trail areas has not been included in the overall hiking mileage; however, these areas will be visited 'on-trail' if following the recommended resupply and multi-sport options.
+*Mileage for off-trail hot springs is not included in the overall hiking mileage.
+These areas will only be encountered when following the recommended resupply and multi-sport options.

 What are the current trail tread percentages?